New Mexico’s Wildlife Corridors Act: A path toward success

 - Support the connectivity work of Defenders of Wildlife, Wildlands Network, Center for Large Landscape Conservation, and other groups working for safe wildlife crossings …

-Michael Dax is the New Mexico Representative for Defenders of Wildlife in Santa Fe.
-Before moving to New Mexico, he worked in Grand Canyon and Yellowstone National Parks as a trail groomer and tour guide.
-Michael earned a master’s degree in environmental history from the Universityof Montana where he began work on his book, Grizzly West, which focuses on the attempt to reintroduce grizzly bears to the Selway-Bitterroot Wilderness in Montana and Idaho.
+Michael Dax is the New Mexico Representative for Defenders of Wildlife, based in Santa Fe.
+Before moving to New Mexico, Michael worked in Grand Canyon and Yellowstone National Parks as a trail groomer and tour guide.
+Michael earned a master’s degree in environmental history from the University of Montana where he began work on his book, Grizzly West, which focuses on the attempt to reintroduce grizzly bears to the Selway-Bitterroot Wilderness in Montana and Idaho.